chiragsanghvi/JavascriptSDK/README.md

 });
 ```

 `Note`: Emails are not transactional.
-That means that a successful operation means that your email provider was able to dispatch the email.
+This implies that a successful send operation would mean that your email provider was able to dispatch the email.
 It DOES NOT mean that the intended recipient(s) actually received that email.

 ----------